AmarPan/simon-game/README.md

 6. If incorrect, press 'TRY AGAIN' to use a life, reinput your selection, and press 'CHECK ANSWER' again.

-7. When a player has 0 lives left and chooses incorrectly, a game over message is shown.
+7. When a player has 0 lives left and chooses incorrectly, a 'GAME OVER' message is shown.

-8. To start-over, press the 'START' button again.
+8. To start-over with one color choice and 3 lives, press the 'START' button again.

 </details>